What is New Western Dry Gin?

 Important New Western Dry Gins

 The category is full of bottles from big and traditional brands.
 Hendrick's Gin is probably one of the best-known in the industry.
-Also, the products of Tanqueray Ten, Roku Gin, Aviation Gin, and Brockmans Gin are big names that dominate the category.
+Also, the products of Tanqueray Ten, Roku Gin, Aviation, and Brockmans Gin are big names that dominate the category.

-However, besides these big names, a huge variety of lesser-known brands produce these unique and exciting Gins.
-Some of them are among my personal Top 5 Gins, like Iron Balls or Bobby's Gin
+However, besides these big names, a huge variety of lesser-known brands produce these unique and exciting Gins. -Some of them rank among my personal Top 5, like Iron Balls or Bobby's Gin

 Cocktails made with New Western Dry Gin

 The best way to appreciate the delicate flavors in these spirits is by drinking them neat.
-If you need ice, add a large, clear ice cube to prevent the Gin from diluting too quickly.
-Once you get an idea for the flavors in the respective Gin, you can craft creative riffs on classic cocktail recipes.
+If you want ice, add large, clear cubes to reduce dilution.
+Once you know the flavors in the respective gin, you can craft creative riffs on classic cocktail recipes.

 In other cases, fruity flavor profiles can also be highly beneficial.
 Brockman's, for example, is a strongly berry-forward Gin that works perfectly in a Bramble cocktail.
 Iron Balls, made from pineapple and coconut wine, is an excellent way to bring tropical flavors into classics like a Negroni.
 If the taste is still too traditional, try using it in our Coconut Negroni recipe.